syncfusion-content/ej2-inputs-docs/ej2-javascript/textarea/rows-columns.md

 # Rows and Columns in ##Platform_Name## TextArea control

-Two essential attributes, "rows" and "columns," play a pivotal role in customizing the TextArea's appearance and layout.
+Two essential attributes, `rows` and `columns`, play a pivotal role in customizing the TextArea's appearance and layout.
-The "rows" attribute determines the initial visible number of lines within the TextArea, controlling its vertical size.
-Conversely, the "columns" attribute specifies the visible width of the TextArea in characters per line, determining its initial width.
+The `rows`attribute determines the initial visible number of lines within the TextArea, controlling its vertical size.
+Conversely, the `columns` attribute specifies the visible width of the TextArea in characters per line, determining its initial width.

 * You can customize the TextArea control by setting the number of rows using the ['rowsCount'](../api/textarea/#rowsCount) property and the number of columns using the ['columnsCount'](../api/textarea/#columnsCount) property.
 These properties allow precise control over the dimensions of the TextArea, ensuring it fits seamlessly within the layout of the application.